fbpx Skip to Content

 Since tomatoes need warm soil, you shouldn’t plant tomatoes until the 60-degree Fahrenheit soil temperature is reached.

 Row covers can protect against pests, but they can also protect your plants from the cold.
-If temperatures drop unexpectedly, row covers could help your plants to survive the dip in temperature.
+If temperatures drop unexpectedly, row covers could help your plants survive the temperature dip.

 Tomatoes require lots of sunshine and plenty of water.
 To help prevent water evaporation on hot days, add a layer of mulch to the soil.